Changissnz/selfinterest/README.md

 a vacuum, for there would be none.
 Neither were the discoveries reached by internally contemplating on the many universals, via combinatorial processes of rational-like representation of emotions and emotions as feedback on reason.
-Planet Earth was how human beings back then personally discovered gravity, and still serves as the central source for human beings' personal discoveries of gravity today.
+Planet Earth was how human beings back then personally discovered gravity, and it still serves as the central source for human beings' personal discoveries of gravity today.
 Planet Earth's relatively constant existence gives cognition a base of reasoning about gravity, one of the axioms of natural law.
-Gravity is not just an abstract concept, but something very real, technically understood to the extent of scientific formulae that predict the gravitional pull from the planet on objects both falling towards and resting on it.
+Gravity is not just an abstract concept, but something very real, technically understood to the extent of scientific formulae that predicts the gravitional pull from the planet on objects both falling towards and resting on it.
 Cognition, in tasks that do not solely focus on the force of gravity, could instead equate gravity with planet Earth and still generate thoughts of quality acceptable enough for actions to take place for the intended effects.
-Equations that balance non-null differences between the two ends are a high frequency in cognitive use.
+Equations that balance non-null differences between the two ends are a high frequency in cognitive tasks.
 For the mathematician that requires concentration, they would be wise to practice a neglect of the applications of equations on matters outside of their immediate field, matters that intersect with other fields, since the equations in social matters, especially, seldom remain singularly objective for long.
 And